OpenBagTwo/chappeau/README.md

 ## License

-This resourcepack, datapack and their respecitve contents--including model assets and textures--are licensed by me under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This resourcepack, datapack and their respecitve contents--including model assets and textures--are licensed by me (OpenBagTwo) under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 If you require a more permissive license, I recommend making your own pack and assets using the source material, templates, programs and tutorials linked above.